Boeing shareholder files class-action suit over fallout from 737 MAX crashes

 As events unfolded, including reports of a federal criminal investigation and the cancellation of orders for the jet, Boeing shares dropped from record levels above $440 in February to $372 as of March 21, damaging investors, according to the suit.

-Seeks bought 300 shares in early March that he sold in late March and early April at a lost of about $14,000, the suit says.
+Seeks bought 300 shares in early March that he sold in late March and early April at a loss of about $14,000, the suit says.

 In addition to Boeing, the suit names Dennis Muilenburg, the company’s chief executive officer, and Gregory Smith, its chief financial officer.